Motor Vehicle Accident in Newport?

 - Call your insurance.
 When you settle everything at the scene, it is important to call your insurance company to report the accident as soon as possible.
 However, it is sometimes equally important to not give your insurance company a detailed statement regarding the incident before consulting with a qualified Newport vehicle accident attorneys first.

 Easing your pain and, whenever possible, facilitating your recovery are our firm’s ultimate aims.
 We work closely with our clients, keeping them informed of their options and helping them obtain an advantageous outcome.

-We Work With You At Every Step — Call Us Today
+We Work With You At Every Step — Call Our Car Wreck Lawyers

 We offer free initial consultations, so we can assess your case without an immediate obligation to pay.
 Going forward, we continue work on a contingency basis.
 This means that we do not receive payment unless your case is won.

-To speak with one of our lawyers, you can call our office in Newport at (423) 248-1023 or contact us online.
+To speak with one of our car wreck lawyers, you can call our office in Newport at (423) 248-1023 or contact us online.